IHE/RAD.IMR/input/pagecontent/volume-1.md

 </div>
 <br clear="all">

-**Figure 1:52.4.2.2.2-1: Consume and Interact with Multimedia Report by Advanced Consumers Process Flow in IMR Profile**
+**Figure 1:52.4.2.2.2-1: Locally Processed Report Process Flow in IMR Profile**

-#### 1:52.4.2.4 Use Case 4: Consume and Interact with Multimedia Report by Advanced Consumers with Integrated Image Display Invoker
+#### 1:52.4.2.4 Use Case 3: External Image Viewer

-##### 1:52.4.2.4.1 Consume and Interact with Multimedia Report by Advanced Consumers with Integrated Image Display Invoker Use Case Description
+##### 1:52.4.2.4.1 External Image Viewer Use Case Description

-If the EMR delegates image viewing responsibility to an external Image Display by implementing Image Display Invoker in IID, then the EMR can implement the Report Reader to support displaying the multimedia report content according to its rendering configuration as in Use Case #2.
-Furthermore, the Report Reader capability is integrated with the Image Display Invoker capability to display the referenced images embedded in IMR multimedia reports.

-In this case, when viewing IMR multimedia reports for a patient in the EMR, it displays the reports with interactive links to the multimedia content.
-The Clinician clicks on the interactive links.
-The EMR / Report Reader launches the integrated Image Display Invoker which in turn invokes the configured Image Display in context based on the information in the link.
-The Image Display retrieves and displays the images with interactive tools.
-The Clinicians can navigate the series and see the measurements with annotations as described in the report.
+This use case is similar to Use Case #2, but instead of locally processing the report content, included in the multimedia report, the EMR locally processes the report content, and invokes an external viewer which handles presenting the images and associated multimedia reports as in Use Case #1.

-##### 1:52.4.2.4.2 Consume and Interact with Multimedia Report by Advanced Consumers with Integrated Image Display Invoker Process Flow
+##### 1:52.4.2.4.2 External Image Viewer Process Flow

-Figure 1:52.4.2.4.2-1 shows how the Clinician can use the EMR that supports IMR Report Reader with integrated Image Display Invoker to interact with the multimedia content available in the report.
+Figure 1:52.4.2.4.2-1 shows the Clinician using the EMR to show the report content, which in turn invokes an external viewer to enable interactive display of images and other observation imaging context.

 <div>
 {%include uc4-presenting-interactive-report-EMR.svg%}
 </div>
 <br clear="all">

-**Figure 1:52.4.2.4.2-1: Consume and Interact with Multimedia Report by Advanced Consumers with Integrated Image Display Invoker Process Flow in IMR Profile**
+**Figure 1:52.4.2.4.2-1: External Image Viewer Process Flow in IMR Profile**

-#### 1:52.4.2.5 Use Case 5: Consume and Interact with Multimedia Report for Comparison Study in PACS
+#### 1:52.4.2.5 Use Case 4: Comparison Study With Multimedia Report

-##### 1:52.4.2.5.1 Consume and Interact with Multimedia Report for Comparison Study in PACS Use Case Description
+##### 1:52.4.2.5.1 Comparison Study With Multimedia Report Use Case Description

 A radiologist is in the process of dictating a study.
 Comparison studies are displayed along with the current study.
 The comparison studies have associated multimedia reports.
 The Report Reader integrated with an Image Display displays the multimedia reports to the radiologist with interactive links.
-When the Radiologist clicks on the links, the Report Reader triggers the viewport in the Image Display currently showing the comparison study to show the specific image in which the measurements are derived from.
-If needed, the Radiologist can redo the measurements on the comparison studies to confirm the data submitted.
+When the Radiologist clicks on the links, the Report Reader triggers the viewport in the Image Display currently showing the comparison study to show the specific images in which the measurements are derived from, and the annotations and measurements overlay on top of the images.

-##### 1:52.4.2.5.2 Consume and Interact with Multimedia Report for Comparison Study in PACS Process Flow
+##### 1:52.4.2.5.2 Comparison Study with Multimedia Report Process Flow

 Figure 1:52.4.2.5.2-1 shows how the Radiologist can use the PACS workstation (Image Display) that is integrated with IMR Report Reader to interact with the multimedia content available in the report.